Skip to main content

 History

-The lane was created in the first half of the 17th century, after the construction of the new bastion fortifications and at the same time as the other streets of the Niederstadt ("lower town").
-It was created on swampy terrain, which up to that time was usually called the Schweinewiese ("pig meadow").
-The lane was crossed lengthwise by a wide moat, the north bank of which facing the Mottlau was called Papegogengasse around 1650, while the southern side of the street was already called Alamodengasse at that time.
-The designation Papegogengasse does not appear later in history.
-In 1763, both sides of the street were already called Alamodengasse to the extent that they are today.
-In 1796 and 1805 it was called Allmoden, a la Moden or Allmondegasse, since that time the shape of Allmodengasse has been fixed.
+The lane was crossed lengthwise by a wide moat.
+The north bank facing the Mottlau River was called Papegogengasse around 1650, while the southern side of the street already bore the name Alamodengasse.
+The designation Papegogengasse does not appear in later records.
+By 1763, both sides of the lane were already called Alamodengasse.
+In 1796 and 1805 it was called Allmoden, "a la Moden," or Allmondegasse; from that time on, the form Allmodengasse became fixed.

-The term allamodisch appeared in Germany from about 1620, with the increasing influence of the French language.
-It is first used in pamphlets mocking the clothing of military adventurers who brought the new trend-setting costume from France to Germany.
-However, the meaning of the word was soon expanded and it was now used to describe the taste of the time in behavior and action, meaning the usual, customary manner in clothing, furniture, rooms and also in buildings.
+The term "alamodisch" (a la mode, fashionable) appeared in Germany from about 1620 with the growing influence of French culture.
+It was first used in pamphlets attacking the foppish clothing of military adventurers who brought the new trend-setting fashions from France to Germany.
+However, the meaning of the word soon broadened to describe the prevailing taste of the time in behavior and conduct -- signifying the usual, customary manner in clothing, furniture, rooms, and even buildings.

-It can be assumed that such a process is also present here and that the current name is a distortion of Moder-, or as one would say here with a dialectical secondary form and exact agreement with the French form, of Mottgasse.
-In any case, this designation corresponds to the former actual character of the dirty, unpaved suburban street.
+It can be assumed that the current name is in fact a distortion of "Modergasse" (mold lane) -- or, as one would say locally using a dialectal variant that closely matches the Frenchified form, "Mottgasse."
+In any case, this designation thoroughly corresponds to the former actual character of the dirty, unpaved suburban street.

 Source(s): Stephan, W. Danzig.
 Gründung und Straßennamen.
 Marburg 1954, S 163f